jlentink/aem/README.md

 	  -v, --verbose   verbose output
       -P, --project string   Run command for project. (if not current working directory)

-### pull-content
-Download the content packages defined in the configuration file and upload them to an instance of your choosing.
-Handy to sync content to developer instances during the project.

-	Usage:
-	  aem pull-content [flags]

-	Aliases:
-	  pull-content, cpull

-	Flags:
-	  -b, --build         Build before download
-	  -f, --from string   Instance to copy from
-	  -h, --help          help for pull-content
-	  -t, --to string     Destination Instance (default "local-author")

-	Global Flags:
-	  -v, --verbose   verbose output
-      -P, --project string   Run command for project. (if not current working directory)

-### passwords
-You don't want to store passwords in a git repository for secure development.
-Although the tool allows you to define passwords in the configuration file there is an option to safely store the passwords in the key-ring (password managers eg. OSX key-chain) of the operating system.
-Use the passwords command to populate or update the stored passwords.

-	Usage:
-	  aem passwords [flags]

-	Aliases:
-	  passwords, password, passwd

-	Flags:
-	  -h, --help          help for passwords
-	  -n, --name string   Update specific instance

-	Global Flags:
-	  -v, --verbose   verbose output
-      -P, --project string   Run command for project. (if not current working directory)

-### Projects
-shown the known projects.

-    Usage:
-      aem projects [flags]

-    Flags:
-      -h, --help   help for projects

-    Global Flags:
-      -P, --project string   Run command for project. (if not current working directory) -v, --verbose          verbose output

 ### system-information or sysinfo
 Display information about an instance.
 This feature is only available from AEM 6.4 or newer.